In Oregon, fly fishing the Crooked River is a must. Our guide will help you know before you go.

 - Flashback Pheasant Tail

 - Sparkle Dun

 April to September

-When fly fishing Oregon's Crooked River drifting a nymph under an indicator or high-sticking one in pocket water.
+Oregon fly fishing will be most successful on the Crooked River drifting a nymph under an indicator or high-sticking one in pocket water.
 Focus on getting a good natural drift.
 Don't overlook the water near the bank.